Right out of the garden nothing is better than a fresh radish.

-My Great Aunt, A Francophile and French teacher, taught me an old French method to serve beautiful fresh radishes.
-Slice the radish and serve with bread, the best butter and salt.
-Add a little olive oil of course, and you have the perfect afternoon snack.
+My Great Aunt, a Francophile, and French teacher, taught me an old French method to serve beautiful fresh radishes.
+Slice the radish and serve with bread, the best butter, and salt.
+Add a little olive oil of course and your afternoon snack is perfect.
 Try this as a first course or a simple hors d’oeuvre, appetizer in French.

-When you have too many radishes, as we do (10 different kinds!), we pickle them.
-A quick pickle and you have a marvelous snack to use right away!
-Great on salads, hamburgers, or just plain right out the jar.
-Here is how to make them:
+So, when you have too many radishes, as we do, 10 different kinds, we pickle them.
+A quick pickle and you have a marvelous snack to use right away.
+Great on salads, hamburgers, or just plain right out of the jar.
+Here is how you make them.

-Harvest and slice about 4 cups of fresh radishes.
+Harvest and cut into thin slices about 4 cups of fresh radishes.

 Standard Pickling Liquid

 1/2 Cup Sugar

 Combine all the ingredients in a noncorrosive saucepan

 Stirring to just dissolve the sugar and the salt

 Remove from the heat and add the radishes and allow the mixture to cool